pranavdubey1725/AI-VIDEO-SURVEILLANCE-ANOMALY-DETECTION-SYSTEM/README.md

----
-title: AI Video Surveillance — Anomaly Detection
-emoji: 🎥
-colorFrom: gray
-colorTo: red
-sdk: docker
-pinned: false
----

-# AI Video Surveillance — Anomaly Detection
+# AI Video Surveillance: Anomaly Detection

-An end-to-end deep learning system that detects anomalous events in surveillance videos.
-Upload a video and get back timestamped anomaly scores, object detections, and Grad-CAM heatmaps showing exactly which regions triggered each alert.
+An end-to-end deep learning system for detecting anomalous events in surveillance footage.
+Users upload a video and receive timestamped anomaly scores, object detections, and Grad-CAM heatmaps that highlight the regions responsible for each alert.

-Trained on the UCF-Crime benchmark.
-Test AUC-ROC: **0.8030** — beats the original Sultani et al. 2018 paper (0.7510) by approximately 5 percentage points.
+The model is trained on the UCF-Crime benchmark and achieves a **test AUC-ROC of 0.8030**, an improvement of roughly five percentage points over the original Sultani et al. (2018) baseline of 0.7510.

 ---